-Abbas Zaki, (born Sharif Ali Misheal in Hebron in 1943) began his activist career in 1962 when he joined Fatah, the largest political faction within the Palestine Liberation Organization (PLO).
+Abbas Zaki, (born Sharif Ali Misheal in Hebron in 1942) began his activist career in 1962 when he joined Fatah, the largest political faction within the Palestine Liberation Organization (PLO).
 In 1982 Yasser Arafat appointed Zaki as the PLO’s envoy to Yemen, a position he held until he was expelled from that country in 1986.
 From there Zaki spent the next three years at the PLO’s Tunisian headquarters, where he was an assistant to Mahmoud Abbas, then head of the PLO’s department of national affairs.
 In 1989 Zaki joined the Fatah Central Committee.
 Following the assassination of Lebanese Prime Minister Rafic Hariri in 2005, Zaki was named the PLO representative to Lebanon, a post he retained until 2009, when he was forced to resign by Palestinian Authority (PA) President Mahmoud Abbas.
 At that point, Zaki again became a Central Committee member of Fatah.
 He continues to hold this post today.

 Asserting that the Palestinians’ use of terrorism has been given sanction by no less an authority than the United Nations, Zaki noted in July 2009: “We have General Assembly Resolution 3236, [which permits us] to use all means of struggle, including armed struggle….
 Therefore, on the strength of international legitimacy, we will wage the campaign on all its fronts.”
 The details of that campaign can be found in the PLO’s 1974 Ten-Point program which outlines the organization’s plan to systematically, incrementally eradicate the Israeli state, a program that Zaki says “has not changed… even one iota” since it was first established.